cweitkamp3/Distribution-of-Distances/README.md

 However, the results usually remain comparable.

 ## References
 C. Weitkamp, K. Proksch, C. Tameling and A. Munk.
 "Distribution of Distances based Object Matching: Asymptotic Inference".
-Journal of the American Statistical Association 1-14, 2022.
+Journal of the American Statistical Association, 1-14, 2022.